BigJohnn/label-studio-ml-backend-unet/README.md

-WIP: This guide describes the simplest way to start using ML backend with Label Studio.
+This guide describes the simplest way to start using ML backend with Label Studio.

 ## Running with Docker (Recommended)